 But Twitter is not all of the internet, and it’s always good to see how people discuss your topic on forums as well.

 The usual list of Google results appears.
-But now you have a menu with Web, Images, etc.
+But now you have a menu with Videos, Images, News, Maps, etc.

-Look at how many results there are for this keyword in the Discussions section.
+Look at how many results there are for the topic you’re considering writing about.

-Another great idea is to also use the Search Tools section, and switch from „Any Time” to „last month”, „last year”, something like that, to make sure it’s still something that Humans talk about these days, not just like in 2006 or last year.
+Another great idea is to also use the Last Update section in Settings/Advanced Search, and switch from „Any Time” to „past month”, or „past year”, something like that, to make sure it’s still something that Humans talk about these days, not just like in 2006 or last year.

 As usual, this is just an example, but I’d like to follow in the line of „cooking recipes”.